The Ecology of Resilience:

 We will explore the intricate interplay between personal well-being, ecological belonging, as well as wise and responsible environmental stewardship.

-You have an opportunity to develop an action plan for sharing your skills and knowledge in their communities.
-Our Eco Ambassadors initiative offers a framework to realize your own unique vision for engaging.
+You have an opportunity to develop an action plan for going forth to share our skills and knowledge in our communities.

 Celebrating a partnership of the Mind Body Ecology Institute, the Dallas Movement Collective, and High Hope Ranch.